WCJung/fractal/README.md

 As we zoom in on the part with severe changes, we can see that it has a more asymmetrical fractal structure, and we can obtain the final fractal dimension based on the fractal dimension obtained by zooming in.
 In conclusion, when the values ​​of hyperparameters (batch size, epochs, learning rate, etc.) are changed, we confirmed that both train and test losses have a fractal structure.

-The following figure shows the results of convergence and divergence for training (left) and test (right) losses according to the settings for the learning method (MNIST, shallow neural networks with 300 nodes and ReLU, SGD, 300 epochs, 100 batch size, learning rate)
+The following figure shows the results of convergence and divergence for training (upper) and test (below) losses according to the settings for the learning method (MNIST, shallow neural networks with 300 nodes and ReLU, SGD, 300 epochs, 100 batch size, learning rate)

 ![zzz](https://github.com/user-attachments/assets/8b7bddbe-9c90-434f-9dec-3cecd07f3031)![bb123](https://github.com/user-attachments/assets/b96c78b7-f69a-42b1-8761-507231d0b1f5)